NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Experiments

 \subsubsection{Ablation Studies on Neg-NSD}

-\textbf{Hyperparameter Settings of Neg-NSD.} The hyperparameter in Neg-NSD is the threshold $\theta$ for the confidence score (cf. Eq.~\eqref{eq:1}).
+\textbf{Hyperparameter Settings of Neg-NSD.} The hyperparameter in Neg-NSD is the threshold $\theta$ for the confidence score (\cf, Eq.~\eqref{eq:1}).
 Particularly, when the threshold $\theta$ for one category is set to $100\%$, which means we never assign this category as pseudo labels.
 Without loss of generality, we choose three representative hyperparameter settings, \ie, we mine missing annotated triplets on 1) all predicate categories, or 2) only body and tail categories, or 3) only tail categories.
 The thresholds $\theta$ for the corresponding head, body, and tail categories were set as $95\%$, $90\%$, and $60\%$, respectively.
 To disentangle the influence of the other two modules (\ie, Pos-NSD and NSC), we directly use the outputs of Neg-NSD and pristine positive samples for SGG training.

-\textbf{Results.} From the results in TABLE~\ref{tab:neg_nsd}, we can observe: 1) Different threshold settings have a slight influence on the mR@K metrics, but relatively more influence on the R@K metrics.
+\textbf{Results.} From the results in TABLE~\ref{tab:neg_nsd}, we can observe: 1) Different threshold settings have a slight influence on the mR@K metrics, but \shr{a relatively more pronounced effect} on the R@K metrics.
 2) The model gains the best performance when only mining the missing tail predicates in Neg-NSD.

 \textbf{Effectiveness of Neg-NSD.} We evaluated the effectiveness of the Neg-NSD by using the same refined samples by Neg-NSD and pristine positive samples for SGG training.

 \textbf{Results.} All results are reported in TABLE~\ref{tab:component}.
 Compared to the baseline model (\#~1), the Neg-PSD module (\#~2) can significantly improve model performance on mR@K metrics (\eg, $25.2\%$ \vs $17.8\%$ in mR@100), which proves that these harvested ``positive" samples (noisy negative samples with pseudo labels) are indeed beneficial for SGG training.